“Honesty is the best policy.” – Benjamin Franklin

-Next, divide the class into three groups of roughly equal size and follow these directions for each story:
+Next, split the class into three teams of roughly equal size and follow these directions for each story:

-- Ask the class questions and write the responses on the board, if you’d like.
+- Ask the class any further questions you feel are appropriate, and write the responses on the board, if you’d like.

-For this activity, first, make sure the children all have permission to eat ice cream and ensure that no one is allergic!
-In addition to the ice cream, you will need chocolate frosting and salt.
+For this activity, first, make sure the children all have permission to eat plain cake and ensure that no one is allergic!
+In addition to the cake, you will need chocolate frosting and salt.

-Give everyone a small bowl of ice cream and have them taste it.
+Give everyone a small bowl of plain cake and have them taste it.
 Ask them how it tastes.

 Next, explain that lying has the potential to ruin good things.
-Have each child dump some salt on their ice cream, and taste it again.
+Have each child dump some salt on their cake, and taste it again.
 It will probably not taste good!

 Finally, have them cover the salt with chocolate syrup and taste it once again.
 Explain that the salt is like telling a lie—even if you do something good after you lie, you can never undo the damage you caused.
 Dishonesty cannot be covered up and forgotten about (Simple at Home, 2017).

-It might be a good idea to have some backup ice cream for the children to enjoy after tasting the salted ice cream!
+It might be a good idea to have some backup cake for the children to enjoy after tasting the salted cake!

 3 Honesty Worksheets (PDF) for Children & Teens